babel/website/docs/usage/runtime.md

 Sometimes you may want to use new built-ins such as `Map`, `Set`, `Promise` etc. Your only way to use these is usually to include a globally polluting polyfill.

-What the `selfContained` transformer does is transform the following:
+What the `runtime` transformer does is transform the following:

 ```javascript
 var sym = Symbol();